Advice if you're paying for your own care

 You'll need to be assessed by the NHS as having a 'primary care need'.

-Find out more about continuing healthcare on NHS Choices.
+Find out more about continuing healthcare on NHS.

 Getting financial advice

-Financial advice may help you make informed decision about how to meet the cost of your care.
+Financial advice may help you make informed decisions about how to meet the cost of your care.

-You can get free advice about paying for your care from HertsHelp:
+You can call our free advice service, HertsHelp:

 If you need more in depth financial advice, you may need a financial adviser who can help you look at your options.